Multiple traffic incidents reported in EBR amid early morning storm

 BATON ROUGE - When a severe thunderstorm rocked Baton Rouge and surrounding areas early Thursday morning, a number of traffic incidents occurred during the downpour.

-Essen Both NB/SB at Hwy 73/Jefferson Hwy
+Essen Lane at Jefferson Hwy

-Drivers are urged to use caution as this area's traffic lights are not working.
-The situation has resulted in major backups along both Essen Lane and Jefferson Highway.
+As of 9:16 a.m., traffic lights in this area are back in working condition.

-Airline Hwy Both NB/SB at Barringer- Foreman
+Airline Hwy at Barringer- Foreman

 Traffic lights are not working, driver urged to use caution in Baton Rouge on Airline Hwy Both NB/SB at Barringer- Foreman.